-As the world seeks to transition away from fossil-based energy sources, one thing is certain: multiple alternatives are needed to reach the targets set out in the Paris Agreement.
-Among them, hydrogen fuel cell technology is emerging as one of the green energy frontrunners.
+As the world seeks to transition away from fossil-based energy sources, multiple alternatives are needed.
+Hydrogen fuel cell technology is emerging as a green energy frontrunner.

 The need for climate action is more urgent than ever and, with it, the race to identify the next viable energy source is on.
 And while electric vehicles and batteries took an early lead, hydrogen is making a fierce comeback – especially in the form of hydrogen-powered – or H2 – fuel cells.